SUSE-Developer-Community/sandbox-welcome-content/content/cli.md

 {{< /tab >}}

 {{< tab tabNum="6" >}}
-If none of the other methods work for you, there are already
+If none of the other methods work for you, there are binaries precompiled for you to use.

 These can be found at [Here](https://github.com/cloudfoundry/cli#installers-and-compressed-binaries).